 The safest bets for bus companies in Peru are: Cruz del Sur (considered a tourist favorite, but it is also the most expensive), Movil Tours, Oltursa, Tepsa and Cromotex.
-Also, leaving your luggage in the cargo hold is totally safe, but don’t leave any valuables such a computer or a camera.
+Another options is Redbus.com.

-When you need to take a taxi, ask beforehand to the locals what it will cost more or less, and how long it will take for you to arrive at the desired destination.
-When taxi drivers see tourists, they might want to take advantage and give them higher prices.
+When you need to take a taxi, ask locals beforehand what the trip should cost, more or less, and how long it will take for you to arrive at your desired destination.
+When taxi drivers see tourists, they might want to take advantage and give higher prices.
 If you already know how much you’re supposed to pay, you can’t be fooled!

 Callao, the city where the airport is located, is one of the most dangerous in Lima.
-And when you travel to other cities, ask a Peruvian the places where it is not recommended to go and try not to go there (or at least not alone during the night)!
+And when you travel to other cities, ask locals where are the areas that they don’t recommend and try not to go there (or at least not alone during the night).

-Listen to your body!
+Listen to your body.
 Peru is a country with very high mountains, and altitude can be dangerous if not taken seriously.
 If you feel really sick, consider getting down 1,000 meters at least for a day or two.
-Also, wear sunscreen, a hat, and plan enough water for your trips!
+Also, wear sunscreen, a hat, and plan enough water for your trips.

 In general, don’t go wandering around alone at night, and try to avoid deserted areas, especially if you are by yourself.

 If you follow these recommendations, the risks of traveling in Peru are no different than in any other country.
 Don’t forget that people tend to privilege stories with horrible happenings, and all the stories of people traveling without any problems are often forgotten or not told.
-Don’t be too afraid, and enjoy your stay in this incredibly beautiful country!
+Don’t be too afraid, and enjoy your stay in this incredibly beautiful country.

-Cover Photo Julia Natri.
+Cover photo: Julia Natri.